 Class 36 services and other numerous words associated with these industries are restricted:

 - Real estate affairs

-Examples of terms that are not allowed for use in trade marks are:
+Some examples of terms that are not allowed for use in trade marks, other than closely related expressions, are:

 - ADI / Authorised Deposit-Taking Institution